 - bricks and mortar capital projects for colleges, universities, and private/public school education;

 - multi-year grants for operating funds.

 The Foundation’s fiscal year is on the calendar year.
-The Board of Directors meets throughout the year to fulfill its responsibilities in approving grants for nonprofit organizations.
+The Board of Trustees meets throughout the year to fulfill its responsibilities in approving grants for nonprofit organizations.

-All organizations requesting grants are subject to a review process that includes an initial interview with staff, submission of an application, a possible site visit, and approval by The Memorial Foundation’s Board of Directors.
+All organizations requesting grants are subject to a review process that includes an initial interview with staff, submission of an application, a possible site visit, and approval by The Memorial Foundation’s Board of Trustees.
 For additional information, please see How to Apply, Decision Process, and Grant Performance Evaluation.